drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ## Are cold starts really an issue?
 There are a lot of different types of applications, so understanding your use case is important before you can decide if cold starts are really an issue.

-When you are building an asynchronous service, it might not a big issue when that function takes a while to cold start.
+When you are building an asynchronous function, it might not be a big issue if that function takes a while to cold start.
-When you are building a synchronous service (REST API) it's probably important to understand and see how big the impact could be.
+When you are building a synchronous function (REST API) it's probably important to understand and see how big the impact could be.

-Since only a small percentage of requests will incur a cold start, it's crucial to put it into perspective and focus on performance of warm instances.
+Since only a small percentage of requests will lead to a cold start, it's crucial to put it into perspective and focus on performance of warm instances.
 Depending on your Service Level Agreements, you should check if your 95th-99th percentile requests are making the required latency.

-## How do we minimize these cold starts?
+## How do we speed these cold starts?
 What can you do to make these cold starts as fast as possible?
-There a few things you should keep in mind.
+There a few things you should keep in mind:

 ### 1. Avoid putting your Lambda in a VPC (Virtual Private Cloud)
 In short: don't use a VPC unless you **absolutely have to**.